 Jesus saw past appearances to the secret sin hijacking his soul, and for this man, relinquishing his grasp on wealth would bring soul rest in his true identity and purpose: a son of the King.

 Reflecting on this narrative, I considered—what am I gripping too tightly?
-After prayer and journaling, I discovered my soul’s anxiety in my desire to control circumstances.
+I discovered my soul’s anxiety in my ultimate desire to control circumstances, both mine and others.

 The anxious soul is a downward spiral of the unchecked overburdened soul.